fpschultze/Get-CertThumbprint/README.md

-# ConvertTo-DateTime PowerShell Function
+# Get-CertThumbprint PowerShell Function

+SYNOPSIS

-SYNOPSIS: Get the hash value for a .cer file.
+Get the hash value for a .cer file.

+DESCRIPTION

-DESCRIPTION: Returns the hexadecimal string representation of a X.509 certificate hash value.
+Returns the hexadecimal string representation of a X.509 certificate hash value.

+EXAMPLE

-EXAMPLE: Get-CertThumbprint -CertFile webserver.cer
+    Get-CertThumbprint -CertFile webserver.cer